Apollo Global Management (NYSE:APO) Upgraded at StockNews.com

-StockNews.com upgraded shares of Apollo Global Management (NYSE:APO – Get Rating) from a sell rating to a hold rating in a research note issued to investors on Monday morning.
+StockNews.com upgraded shares of Apollo Global Management (NYSE:APO – Get Rating) from a sell rating to a hold rating in a report released on Monday.

-The business also recently disclosed a quarterly dividend, which was paid on Wednesday, November 30th.
-Investors of record on Thursday, November 17th were paid a $0.40 dividend.
-This represents a $1.60 annualized dividend and a dividend yield of 2.48%.
-The ex-dividend date of this dividend was Wednesday, November 16th.
-Apollo Global Management’s dividend payout ratio (DPR) is -28.37%.
+The firm also recently disclosed a quarterly dividend, which was paid on Wednesday, November 30th.
+Stockholders of record on Thursday, November 17th were given a dividend of $0.40 per share.
+The ex-dividend date was Wednesday, November 16th.
+This represents a $1.60 annualized dividend and a dividend yield of 2.51%.
+Apollo Global Management’s dividend payout ratio is currently -28.37%.

-In related news, CFO Martin Kelly sold 20,000 shares of the firm’s stock in a transaction dated Tuesday, November 15th.
-The shares were sold at an average price of $64.88, for a total value of $1,297,600.00.
-Following the completion of the sale, the chief financial officer now owns 431,486 shares in the company, valued at $27,994,811.68.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+In other news, CFO Martin Kelly sold 20,000 shares of the stock in a transaction that occurred on Tuesday, November 15th.
+The stock was sold at an average price of $64.88, for a total transaction of $1,297,600.00.
+Following the completion of the transaction, the chief financial officer now directly owns 431,486 shares of the company’s stock, valued at approximately $27,994,811.68.
+The sale was disclosed in a document filed with the SEC, which is accessible through this link.
 Company insiders own 15.40% of the company’s stock.

 Apollo Global Management, Inc is a private equity firm specializing in investments in credit, private equity and real estate markets.
 The firm's private equity investments include traditional buyouts, recapitalization, distressed buyouts and debt investments in real estate, corporate partner buyouts, distressed asset, corporate carve-outs, middle market, growth capital, turnaround, bridge, corporate restructuring, special situation, acquisition, and industry consolidation transactions.